khokhanptv/-STM32_VEHICLE-MANAGEMENT/README.md

 - RFID ID validation for access control.
 - Secure storage and retrieval of RFID IDs on an SDCard.
 - Utilization of PWM with STM32 for precise servo motor control.
-- Detailed SPI communication between components.
+- Detailed SPI communication between components....